 2) Make it About The Reader

 Writing content should almost always involve the reader, except for special circumstances.
 Think of the last time you were around someone who could only talk about themselves.
 Did you enjoy listening to this person?

-People only do things if they think that they can benefit somehow.
+People are more likely to do things if they think they can benefit somehow.
 If you want to grab someone’s attention, tell them what you can do to help them.

-This may sound like simple advice but it’s something most writers fail to do.
+That may sound like simple advice, but it’s something most writers fail to do.
 The majority of written content is focused squarely around the writer and doesn’t even acknowledge the reader’s existence.

 How could anybody get engaged with what you are writing, if they don’t feel included?

 3) Use The Word “You” More